nguyenviethoa95/TIM-Technology-InnovationManagement/README.md

 WS 20/21 - Technical University Darmstadt

-A list of basic concepts and definitions for each of the chapter, I used to review for my exam, hope this might help you :blush:
+A list of basic concepts and definitions for each of the chapter, which I used to review for my exam, hope this might help you :blush: